Hashtag Web3 Logo

 File Storage and Content Addressing

-NFT metadata often uses IPFS hashes, ensuring referenced content can't change.
+NFT metadata often uses IPFS hashes, ensuring referenced content cannot change.
 If the image file changes, the hash changes, immediately revealing the modification.
 This provides stronger guarantees than traditional URLs where content can be silently altered.

 Career Applications